50+ Health Symptoms You Should Never Ignore

 A sharp, “tearing” pain in your upper back

-There’s a very serious possibility that you have an aortic dissection.
+If this severe pain comes on suddenly, there’s a very serious possibility that you have an aortic dissection.
+This condition most commonly occurs in elderly people with uncontrolled blood pressure.
 It happens when the inner layer of a weak artery tears and blood starts gushing through the new hole, causing the inner and middle layers to “dissect” (or separate).
 Up to 20 per cent of people who suffer an aortic dissection will go on to have an acute rupture, and that could be fatal within seconds.
 Pain also sometimes starts in the chest and presents much like a heart attack.
 Either way, you’ll want to see a doctor, because you’ll likely need emergency surgery.

 If this freaky, spinning, dizzy feeling happens regularly for more than 30 seconds at a time, talk to a doctor.
 “Vertigo is complex and generally signifies an inner ear problem,” says Dr. Durairaj.
 “It can happen from an acute infection when there’s pain and a ruptured eardrum, or it can happen suddenly from dislodging inner-ear calcium particles responsible for balance.”
-Less common causes of vertigo, according to WebMD, are a stroke, a brain tumour, new medication, and migraines.
+Less common reasons for vertigo are a stroke, a brain tumour, new medication, and migraines.

 Swollen and red joints

 While aches and pains may be a sign of injury, if the skin is also red and warm to the touch, it could indicate a serious infection.
-Bacterial or septic arthritis—caused when bacteria infiltrate the area, according to Healthline—progresses quickly and damages cartilage and bone.
+Bacterial or septic arthritis—caused when bacteria infiltrate the area, according to the Mayo Clinic—progresses quickly and damages cartilage and bone.
 Getting treatment early is the key to avoiding permanent joint disability and, in the worst-case scenario, sepsis.
 The two demographic groups most affected by bacterial arthritis are children (who tend to get it in their hips and shoulders) and the elderly (who see it in their arms and knees).
-Here are 10 more types of arthritis you could have—and how to tell the difference.

 Itchy lips or throat

 If this happens once in a while, don’t worry.
 You might be fighting off a minor infection, or you might have had a bad dream and your body is having a “sympathetic surge.”
 If, however, it’s chronic, lasting for weeks or months, it could be the result of hormonal changes or a side effect of certain medications.
 On the more serious end of the spectrum, night sweats could be a sign of cancer, such as lymphoma, leukemia, or colon cancer.
-Men’s Health explains that night sweats could be a systemic symptom of colon cancer, caused by the immune system trying to fight off the disease.
-According to recent research, eating these foods can reduce your colon cancer risk.
+Night sweats could also be a systemic symptom of colon cancer, caused by the immune system trying to fight off the disease.

 For women, pain during penetration might result from too little lubrication, injury to the area, inflammation, or an infection.
 A deeper pain, however, might be caused by ovarian cysts, pelvic inflammatory disease, fibroids, or endometriosis.
 “Endometriosis is one cause of pelvic pain—pain with intercourse and also pain with menses and sometimes painful bowel movements,” explains Dr. Alexander.
 “It can lead to scar-tissue formation in the pelvis and may need surgery to remedy it.”
 Bottom line: Sex should be pleasurable, and if it’s not, something may be wrong.

-Here are seven reasons you should be having more sex, according to science.
+Don’t miss these science-backed reasons you should be having more sex.